karimarttila/clojure/webstore-demo/simple-server/README.md

 # Application State Management

-First I started to use the [mount](https://github.com/tolitius/mount) application state management library.
-Mount is easy to use.
+I started to use the [mount](https://github.com/tolitius/mount) application state management library first.
 I created different Mount managed state entities e.g. for domain and server.
 But somehow I felt that using an application state management library and occasionally reloading all namespaces wasn't that productive for me.
 Sometimes I also got some weird errors that I couldn't resolve but I had to restart the REPL which I tried to avoid in this exercise.
 Finally I gave up, removed Mount and implemented a very simple custom state management for the web server only: just store the web server in an atom (and protect it with defonce).
 This was actually a good solution for me.
 It forced me to better understand the namespace concept, top level form concepts and the idea how to compile certain pieces of the code: individual S expressions, def and defn forms and the whole namespace (and avoid the "refresh-all", i.e. reload all namespaces workflow).
 See more in the "REPL Driven Development" chapter.

 # Configuration Handling